dominicsanto/arty/README.md

 # Arty

-Arty is a vanilla Elm application which serves a purpose of filtering any current Artists on Spotify and returning all ones that are similar.
+Arty is a vanilla Elm application which serves a purpose of filtering any current Artists on Spotify and returning ones that are similar.

 ## Getting Started